watatomo/wttm_qtbot/docs/README.md

 - Official romanization is used if there is any
 - No "smart" quotes or ellipses

-Quotes are posted randomly and can be from any part of the school year, meaning some might sound a bit strange.
-However, both characters reconcile later on in *Phantom Thieves VS Detectives*. [@wttm_qtbot](https://twitter.com/wttm_qtbot) is made to showcase the various developments Tomoya and Wataru's relationship had throughout the timeline.
-That includes all the up and downs that occurred, as no relationship is "perfect."
-The bond they share is vital for both of their character arcs, and it will continue to grow in the *!!* era.
+Please note that the bot posts quotes *randomly* and can be from any part of the school year, meaning some quotes might be a bit strange.
+However, do remember that they reconcile later on.
+After all, this bot is meant to showcase the various developments Tomoya and Wataru's relationship had—all the ups and downs that occurred.
+The bond they share is vital for both of their character arcs, and it will continue to grow in the !! era.

 ## Prerequisites